Cambridge Healthtech Instituteの第20回年次

 Production and Characterization of AI-Engineered Proteins: From Antibodies to Soluble MPMP Proxies

-Allison Sheen, PhD, Senior Sceintist, Nabla Bio Inc.
+Allison Sheen, PhD, Senior Scientist, Nabla Bio Inc.

 AI protein design strategies show promise for drug design-from de novo binder discovery to redesign of antibodies and antigens with improved properties.
 Even with best-in-class computational design, high-throughput laboratory methods are required to identify successful designs at scale.
 Here, we describe our experience producing and characterizing AI-designed proteins, including antibodies and solubilized multi-pass membrane protein proxies ("solMPMPs"), highlighting benefits, challenges, and the integration of computational and experimental methods.